JohnRDOrazio/SimpleAPI/README.md

 However sometimes you may need to create a simple API service without a lot of overhead, and without needing to learn a whole framework.

+And perhaps you know PHP and would like to stick to a simple PHP implementation.

 The SimpleAPI aims to jumpstart your simple API implementation, removing the initial overhead of defining the basics of handling request headers and response headers.

 ## Minimum PHP version